- Roxie Daggett

-But is our deep disconnection to the stuff we toss into our shopping carts, and then into our bodies, really normal?
+But is our deep disconnection to the food we toss into our shopping carts and bodies really normal?

-As Joel Salatin, regenerative farming leader and real food advocate, says in his revelatory book Folks, This Ain't Normal:
+As Joel Salatin, American regenerative farming leader, says in his revelatory book Folks, This Ain't Normal:

 “Don’t you find it odd that people will put more work into choosing their mechanic or house contractor than they will into choosing the person who grows their food?”

-What could be more valuable and trustworthy than a USDA certified organic sticker on a banana or piece of steak?
+What could be more valuable and trustworthy than a USDA certified organic sticker on an apple or piece of steak?
 I understood the hard work and integrity that went into earning that label.
 It meant my food was clean, free of chemicals and loaded with maximum nutrients.

 But as I pursued my studies of holistic nutrition, I was challenged to think more deeply about food sourcing and all its implications.